m8trix310/MemoryGame/README.md

 Images were downladed form a free png vector site  pngTree.com.
 Extra styling was all me -->

-# added generic timer that counts up.
-Not connected to code of the game
 # added a refresh button to restart the game.
 # restyled the game from the original content and changed the theme.
-#things to add in the future
-1 timer that is coded into the game
+# added timer to the game
-2 game over message
-3 score for game
+# added scoring
+# added end of game function
+# added Game Over and You Won